wilfz/CLCL/README.md

 ```

 ### Language settings
-The menus and dialogs are in English, Japanese, or German according to your Windows language preferences.
+The menus and dialogs are in English, Japanese, German, or Ukrainian, according to your Windows language preferences.
-You can override this by explicitly setting the language in CLCL.ini to "en", "ja", or "de".
+You can override this by explicitly setting the language in Options on the Menu tab.
+The selected language is stored in the [mian section of CLCL.ini.
 ```ini
 [main]
 ...
 language="en"
 ```

-## Startup
+## Usage

+### Basic Operation

+**Startup:**
-When you start CLCL, a clip icon appears in the task tray (the area with the clock in the corner of the taskbar).
+When you start CLCL.exe, a clip icon appears in the task tray (the area with the clock in the corner of the taskbar).

-Clicking on this task tray icon will display a menu.
+**Display Menu:**
+- Click the clipboard icon in the taskbar to open the menu
+- Press Alt+C (default hotkey) to show menu
+- Select an item to paste it to the active window
+- Right-click menu items for additional options

 By default, the menu displays the history in descending order (newest first).
 The menu can be customized in the settings.

-Right-clicking on the task tray icon will display the viewer.
-The left side of the viewer is a tree that displays the history and template items.
-The right side of the viewer displays and edits the contents of the history and template items.
-The edited contents will be reflected in the item when you move the focus.
-Some formats cannot be edited.
-The contents of the current clipboard cannot be edited.
+**Viewer Window:**
+- Right-click taskbar icon to open the Viewer
+- Left Panel of the viewer: Shows history and templates in a tree view
+	- Browse clipboard history and templates
+	- Double-click to copy item to clipboard

-The "Clipboard" at the top of the tree is the current clipboard contents.
+	- The "Clipboard" at the top of the tree is the current clipboard content.
-The "History" in the tree is a list of the history.
+	- The "History" in the tree is a list of the history.
-"Templates" in the tree is a list of template items (such as standard phrases).
+	- "Templates" in the tree is a list of template items (such as standard phrases).
+- Right Panel: Show and edit content of the selected item

+**Tree structure:**

 	┌─■ Clipboard - Current clipboard contents
 	│ ├─□ TEXT - Formats in the current clipboard